aws-samples/amazon-sagemaker-secure-mlops/README.md

 📜 Use this option if you want to parametrize every aspect of the deployment based on your specific requirements and enviroment.

 ❗ You can select your existing VPC and network resources (subnets, NAT gateways, route tables) and existing IAM resources to be used for stack set deployment.
 Set the correspoinding CloudFormation parameters to names and ARNs or your existing resources.

+❗ You must specify the valid OU ids for the `OrganizationalUnitStagingId` and `OrganizationalUnitProdId` parameters for the `env-main.yaml` template to enable multi-account model deployment.

 #### Step 1: Deploy the core infrastructure
 In this step you deploy the _shared core infrastructure_ into your AWS Account.
 The stack (`core-main.yaml`) will provision: